genouest/checkcel/README.md

 Optional parameter :
 * --sheet for the sheet to validate (First sheet is number 0.
 Default to 0)
+* --template Type of template "python", "json" or "yml" (default to python)

 Syntax:
 `Checkcel extract myinputfile.xlsx myoutfile.py --sheet mysheetnumber`